THE SENATE CANNOT BE COMPELLED BY MANDAMUS TO PROCEED WITH AN IMPEACHMENT TRIAL

 By Atty.
 Phil Juris

-To share this paste please copy this url and send to your friends
+To share this notes please copy this URL and send it to your friends

 This text must comply to our Terms and Conditions otherwise it will be removed from our Server.